hkvinge/Secant-avoidance-projection-algorithm/README.md

 The dimension of the data points (in this case 10) is the first entry of the text file.
 The second entry is the number of points (in this case 256).
 Thus the data in this file can be thought of as a (10 x 256) matrix (after the first two entries have been removed).

+I have also provided a Python implementation of SAP.

+* *secant_functions.py*: This contains two functions.
+One which calculates the secants of a data set *get_secants()* and one which runs the actual SAP algorithm, *SAP()*.

+* *SAP_example.py*: This code gives an example of how to run this implementation of SAP in Python.

 # Mathematical details